I want to run Apache Spark jobs on an Amazon EMR cluster, but the core node is almost out of disk space.

 sudo du -hsx * | sort -rh | head -10

-If the /mnt/hdfs directory has high utilization, check the HDFS usage and remove any unnecessary files, such as log files.
-Reducing the retention period helps in cleaning the log files from HDFS automatically.
+If the /mnt/hdfs directory has high utilization, then check the Hadoop Distributed File System (HDFS) usage and remove any unnecessary files, such as log files.
+To check the space utilization for a specific directory, run the following command:

 hdfs dfsadmin -report